openlegend/core-rules/core/src/03-feats/01-chapter-three.md

 ## Reading a Feat Description

-The full listing of feats is available in a searchable list [here](http://www.openlegendrpg.com/feats).

 Each feat description includes the following elements.

 **Title.** The name of the feat.
 Some feats contain multiple tiers, rising in power with each new tier.
 If a feat contains multiple tiers, these will be indicated in parentheses after the title (e.g., “Alternate Form (I - II)” ).